-The College Financial Aid Office will evaluate satisfactory academic progress after each term, before aid is awarded/released for the following term.
+The College Financial Aid Office will evaluate satisfactory academic progress after each term; before aid is awarded/released for the following term.
 The process will be completed as soon as all faculty have posted grades.
 Some certificate programs are ineligible for student financial aid, but those credits will be counted toward all SAP requirements (GPA Completion Rate, Maximum Timeframe, and Developmental Maximum) if the student later enrolls in an eligible program.
+Grade changes will not be reflective until the following evaluation period.

 Satisfactory Academic Progress Standards